bencottier/ai-conference-analysis/notes.md

     - Who is funding the research?
 Could scrape the acknowledgements section of papers to get information on this.
     - How often do reviewers point out or judge the presence or absence of code in their reviews?

-What was Toby after?

-> I can think of one thing.
-For the recent NeurIPS conference, they asked the authors to submit code with their papers.
-I've read that 75% of the papers came with code.
-I would be interested to know more about the 75% and the 25% - especially the affiliations of the authors.
-This might only be a small extension of existing work behind blogs that people do analysing these conference papers, like the one I just linked, but I'm not sure.
-Or maybe someone has already done it, and I haven't seen it.

 Note: this project has taken about 18 hours so far.

 ## 2020.03.31